vpanal/HTB_Telegram_bot/README.md

 ## License

-Este proyecto está bajo la Licencia [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/deed.es).
-Puedes obtener más información en el archivo [LICENSE](LICENSE).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/deed.es).
+Puedes You can get more information in the [LICENSE](LICENSE) file.